 But that’s not all.
 It’s not even close to all the things you can do in the Southern Highlands.

-5 Towns in the Southern Highlands—your first stops
+Towns in the Southern Highlands

-The first Southern Highland town you’ll see on you drive south from Sydney will be Yerrinbool and it is home to heaps of koalas.
+The first Southern Highland town you’ll see on your drive south from Sydney will be Yerrinbool and it is home to heaps of koalas.
 There’s not much else to do in Yerrinbool, but koalas.
 Also, it’s just 12 kilometres from the northern gateway to the region, the historic Mittagong.

 Mittagong—The Northern Gateway